EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 Most LSM engines cannot support an efficient `RangeScan` api because it needs to look into every data file.
 But most applications do not do pure-random scans of key ranges in the database; instead applications typically scan within a key-prefix.
 Rocksdb uses this to its advantage.
 Applications can configure a `prefix_extractor` to specify a key-prefix.
 Rocksdb uses this to store blooms for every key-prefix.
 An iterator that specifies a prefix (via ReadOptions) will use these bloom bits to avoid looking into data files that do not contain keys with the specified key-prefix.

 ### Updates
 There is a `Put` api that can insert a single key-value to the database.
-A `WriteBatch` api allows multiple keys-values to be inserted atomically into the database.
-The database guarantees that the keys-values in a single `WriteBatch` call will either all be inserted into the database or none of them will be inserted into the database.
+A `Write` api allows multiple keys-values to be inserted atomically into the database.
+The database guarantees that the keys-values in a single `Write` call will either all be inserted into the database or none of them will be inserted into the database.

 ### Persistency
 Rocksdb has a transaction log.
 All Puts are stored in a in-memory buffer called the memtable as well as optionally inserted into a transaction log.
 Each `Put` has a set of flags specified via `WriteOptions`.
 The `WriteOptions` can specify whether the `Put` should be inserted into the transaction log.
 Also, the `WriteOptions` can specify whether a sync call is issued to the transaction log before a `Put` is declared to be committed.